University of Oregon rowing team

 The University of Oregon Rowing Team is located in Eugene, Oregon, and practices at Dexter Reservoir nearby.
-The club was founded in 1967 and has operated continuously under the guidance of the University Club Sports Program.
-At Oregon, men's and women's teams practice together and compete against other club teams regionally and nationally in a number of regattas each year.
-Even before the passage of Title IX in 1972, the club received national attention for Coach Don Costello's controversial use of female coxswain Victoria Brown in crew, in a previously all-male sport.
+The team was founded in 1967 and has operated continuously under the guidance of the University.
+At Oregon, men's and women's teams practice together and compete against other teams regionally and nationally in a number of regattas each year.
+Even before the passage of Title IX in 1972, the team received national attention for Coach Don Costello's controversial use of female coxswain Victoria Brown in crew, in a previously all-male sport.

 Since 2011, the team has raced annually at the end of May in the American Collegiate Rowing Association (ACRA) National Championship.

 The University of Oregon Boathouse is located next to the Oregon Association of Rowers (O.A.R.) at Dexter Reservoir.
 Each year, O.A.R. hosts the Covered Bridge Regatta which is the home regatta for both programs.
 In 2013, Dexter Lake was named one of the top racing venues in the United States by Row2k.